 How can Archangel Help?

-At Archangel we understand that there is often a source of pain or depression behind the need to drink especially with young adults and teenagers.
-At our alcohol addiction treatment centre we help to address these problems in a safe environment where the sufferer can speak openly.
+At Archangel, we understand that there is often a source of pain or depression behind the need to drink especially with young adults and teenagers.
+At our residential treatment centre, we help to address these problems in a safe environment where the sufferer can speak openly.
 By tackling the underlying problem, we have a greater chance of success in treating the need for alcohol.

 Finding the Cause of the Problem

-Our residential teenage alcohol rehab programme allows your loved one to tackle their situation in a safe and comfortable way.
-We will use therapy to find the root causes and work through it in one-to-one sessions and as part of a family group.
-This allows you to all understand where their problems lie and how you can support your loved oneonce they return home.
-It also helps the sufferer to understand the impact their dependence has on those around them.
+Our residential programme allows your loved ones to tackle their situation in a safe and comfortable way.
+We will use therapy to find the root causes and work through them in one-to-one sessions and as part of a family group.
+This allows you to all understand where their problems lie and how you can support your loved one once they return home.

 How it Works